rcsoyer/console-game/README.md

 * 2 - user informs that it is playing ROCK
 * 3 - user informs that it is playing SCISSORS
 * 0 - user informs that wants to finish the game

+The user can play as any matches as they want to.
+<br> If the user type on console any other value, besides above mentioned, the program exits with
+error

 See: [HandOptions](src/main/java/org/acme/game/domain/Hand.java)